GeoscienceAustralia/flowtools/LASextractor/README.md

 accuracy, and will depend on the manually digitized profile (Figure 2).
 Further filtering or editing may be required.
 Ground-truthing is helpful to confirm that the extracted elevations do accurately reflect the feature of interest.

+The code to perform the above would be something like:

+    # Get a vector with all the .las filenames
+    lasFiles=Sys.glob('PATH_TO_LIDAR_FILES/*.las')
+    # Get the line shapefile name
+    lineShpFile='PATH_TO_LINE_SHAPEFILE/Linear_extraction_line.shp'
+    # Other parameters
+    initial_filter_distance = 10. # Initially get all las points within 10m of the line
+    vertical_filter_distance = 0.2 # Keep all initially retrieved las points within +-20cm of the digitized invert elevations projectionLine_point_spacing = 3 # When projecting the xyz elevations onto the projectionLine, ensure the output point spacing is <= 3m
+    outdir = 'OUTPUT_DIRECTORY' # Save outputs here
+    zRange = c(5, 70) # Only get las points within this elevation range

+    # Manually select a subset, and write outputs as csv
+    manuallyProjectLasElevationsAlongLine(
+        lasFile,
+        lineShpFile,
+        extractionBufWidth=initial_filter_distance,
+        projectionLineFile=lineShpFile,
+        verticalThreshold=vertical_filter_distance,
+        outdir=outdir,
+        linePtMaxSpacing=projectionLine_point_spacing,
+        zRange=zRange)

 Installation requires that:
 ---------------------------